CLI Architecture

 While Thermostat runs primarily in Docker, there are some host files it uses:

-1. The Thermostat data folder (which by default is at /var/lib/thermostat) is where Thermostat stores its stateful data that needs to persist between restarts.
-This contains files like configuration files for Thermostat and its services, database files, log files, etc. Application code and data folders are bind mounted into this folder when an application is deployed.
+) is where Thermostat stores its stateful data that needs to persist between restarts.
+This contains files like configuration files for Thermostat and its services, database files, log files, etc. Application code and data folders are bind mounted into this folder when an application is deployed. - The Thermostat CLI bash script that triggers the Docker execution of the full CLI application is located at

-3. Thermostat accesses the root user's home directory in order to modify the .ssh/authorized_keys file so it can add an SSH key that allows it to communicate via SSH with the host machine.
+file so it can add an SSH key that allows it to communicate via SSH with the host machine.

 SSH Agent Authentication

-Thermostat communicates with the Thermostat API using its SSH API, which authenticates the user based on their SSH public key.
-In order for Thermostat to properly authenticate the user that runs the thermostat command, it needs access to their SSH public key, which it gets by accessing their SSH agent.
+command, it needs access to their SSH public key, which it gets by accessing their SSH agent.
 SSH agents are a standard way to pass along SSH identities between sessions, its primary purpose is to allow users to do nested SSH sessions while preserving their identity, but it serves well for Thermostat's use case as well.
-When you run the thermostat CLI command it bind-mounts the SSH agent sockfile into the Docker container that runs the command so Thermostat can use it to authenticate with the Thermostat API.
+When you run the thermostat

 Anatomy of an Application